 - Suiting up.
 Getting into the bike helmets or the snorkeling gear.

 - Inside the car shots.
 Has someone fallen asleep?
 Is someone singing along to their favorite road trip songs?
 Don’t miss that…

 - Arriving at the hotel.
-Entering with your luggage, finding your room, flopping down on the beds.
+Enter with your luggage, find your room, and flop down on the beds.

-- Don’t forget to capture your family having fun on the adventure by turning the camera around (selfie style) on the extend pole.
+- Don’t forget to capture your family having fun on the adventure by turning the camera around (selfie style) on the selfie stick.

-- Mount the camera to one of your kids helmets, or have them hold the extend pole.
-A kids perspective is always interesting, and they are going to want to see storytelling shots with you in them.
+- Mount the camera to one of your kid’s helmets, or have them hold the selfie stick.
+A kid’s perspective is always interesting, and they are going to want to see storytelling shots with you in them.

 Get the family together before you set out on your adventure for some brainstorming.